jessieren/VirFinder/README.md

  as VirFinder may potentially mis-identify those sequences as viral, since eukaryotic sequences were not included in VirFinder’s training datasets.

 2. VF.qvalue uses the existing function "qvalue" in the R package "qvalue" (Bass JDSwcfAJ, Dabney A and Robinson D (2015)) to estimate q-values given p-values.
-When p-values are not valid, VF.qvalue may prompt the error as "The estimated pi0 <= 0.
+For some p-value distributions, VF.qvalue may prompt the error as "The estimated pi0 <= 0.
 Check that you have valid p-values or use a different range of lambda.".
 The error may also come up when the p-values are not fully covering the whole interval [0,1] or when there is a lack of p-values close or equal to 1.
 One possible case that leads to the above scenario is there are not enough bacteria contigs in the data such that the proportion of bacteria contigs cannot be estimated.